Bang1338/wordle-today/PREVIOUS.md

 ### Hint #1: Repeated letters
 <details>
   <summary>How many?</summary>
-  1 repeated letters.
+  Zero repeated letters.
 </details>

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
   There are 2 vowels.
-In fact, one of them are repeated.
-If I count that too, there are 3 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "E"
+  Begins with the letter "G"
 </details>
 <details>
   <summary>Last one</summary>